nicolenewhouse3/clean-code/CLEAN-CODE.md

     total += values[i] * 4 / 5
 ```

 ### 1.5.
-Avoid Encodings
+Avoid Encodings and Mental Mapping
 - Do not add unnecessary type or scope encodings (e.g., m_ or Hungarian Notation).
-- Modern tools and languages provide better ways to distinguish variable types and scope.
+- Use descriptive names instead of abstract placeholders.
 ```python
 # Good
 class Part: